MikeDuino31/GlucoseLED/README.md

 # GlucoseLED
-ESP 8266 project to change LEDs colors depending on glucose level retrieved using Dexcom share service.
+ESP8266 project to change LEDs colors depending on glucose level retrieved using Dexcom share service.

 The code to connect to Dexcom Share service is based on [pydexcom](https://github.com/gagebenne/pydexcom).